chef-training/test_driven_cookbook_development/README.md

 ### 05 - Testing while Refactoring to Attributes

 We will refactor the two recipes so that they use node attributes.
+We also introduce Pry to show you how you can use it to troubleshoot your recipes.

-### 06 - Troubleshooting
+### 06 - Testing while Refactoring for Multiple Platforms

-So now that we’ve refactored our cookbook and integrated tests into them now,  we should probably know how to troubleshoot chef runs.
-We will show the ability to introspect your Chef run using tools like `pry` and `irb` to inspect and dissect our chef run.
+We will refactor the attributes to provide support for multiple platforms.
+We will define tests that simulate the various platforms in our unit tests.
+We will talk about adding a new platform to the integration testing.

 ### 07 - Ohai Plugin